identusbook/identusbook.github.io/book/section2/installation-dev.md

 ## Introduction

-Hyperledger Identus, formerly Atala PRISM, comes distributed in separate repositories that group together different building blocks in order to provide the required functionality to fulfill each of the essential roles in SSI that we introduced in [Identus Concepts](/section1/identus-concepts.html) and [SSI Basics](/section1/ssi-basics.html).
-We will explain the setup in detail of each component as we progress trough this book.
+Hyperledger Identus, previously known as Atala PRISM, is distributed across various repositories.
+These repositories group together different building blocks to provide the necessary functionality for fulfilling each of the essential roles in Self-Sovereign Identity (SSI), as introduced in [Identus Concepts](/section1/identus-concepts.html) and [SSI Basics](/section1/ssi-basics.html).
+Throughout this book, we will detail the setup of each component.

-The first component we need to setup is our Cloud Agent, responsible for creating and publishing DID Documents into a Verifiable Data Registry (VDR), issuing Verifiable Credentials and depending on the configuration, even providing Identity Wallets to multiple users trough a multi-tenancy setup.
-For now, we will focus on how to setup the Cloud Agent to run locally in development mode supporting only a single-tenant, this is essential to learn the basics and get you started, as we progress and build our example application, we will deploy the same Cloud Agent in pre-production mode and finally in production mode with multi-tenancy.
+The initial component to set up is our Cloud Agent.
+This agent is responsible for creating and publishing DID Documents into a Verifiable Data Registry (VDR), issuing Verifiable Credentials, and, depending on the configuration, even providing Identity Wallets to multiple users through a multi-tenancy setup.
+For now, our focus will be on setting up the Cloud Agent to run locally in development mode, supporting only a single tenant.
+This step is crucial for learning the basics and getting started.
+As we progress and build our example application, we will deploy the Cloud Agent in pre-production mode and, finally, in production mode with multi-tenancy support.

 ## Pre-requisites